DeeJack/NovelReview/README.md

 # NovelReview

-Welcome to NovelReview, a website where you can write reviews for novels available on WebNovel and MTLnovel.
+NovelReview is a website where you can write reviews for novels available on WebNovel and MTLnovel.

 ## Overview